Santa Rosa County Florida assistance programs.

 Tri-County Community Council, Inc Santa Rosa County Office – Energy assistance is provided in a crisis.
 Can pay for the cooling and heating needs of qualified applicants.
 If you do not have energy now, or are faced with disconnection, this can also qualify you.
 Emergency rental assistance is also offered for Santa Rosa County residents by appointment only.

 The non-profit also offers other support.
-This includes everything from job training from a Medical Office Skills Course to no interest loans for certain bills and a discount prescription card.
-Address is 6607 Elva Street, Milton, Florida 32570, main number is 850-981-0036, or learn more.
+This includes everything from job training from a Medical Office Skills Course to no interest loans for paying certain bills and a discount prescription card.
+Address is 6607 Elva Street, Milton, Florida 32570, main number is 850-981-0036, or learn more on Tri-County community action.

 Santa Rosa County rent help - Working poor families, the homeless, veterans, and those facing a crisis may be able to receive emergency rental assistance.
 Sources of funds range from churches to regional charities and non-profit agencies.
-More information.
+More information on Pensacoloa and Santa Rose County rent help.

 Navarre United Methodist Church administers the We Care Program.
 People from this community can apply for rent help at most once per year.
 Phone number 850-939-2028.

-Santa Rosa County Free Christmas gifts, holiday meals, and food boxes are provided during the proper season.
+Santa Rosa County Free Christmas gifts, holiday meals or Thanksgiving meals are offered.
+Low income families can get food boxes are provided during the proper season.
 Hundreds of children as well as senior citizens benefit from these assistance programs each and every year.
 Click more information.

 Family Resource Program – Call this Milton Florida organization at 850-626-2054 to make an appointment for utilities assistance.